thephpleague/csv/properties.md

 # CSV properties

-Once your object is created you can optionally set several CSV properties.
+Once your object is [instantiated](/instantiation/) you can optionally set several CSV properties.
 The following methods works on both the `Reader` and the `Writer` class.

 ## Accessing and Setting CSV properties